badre2911/agonlight2-projetcs/README.md

 Sample code that show progress bar on text mode (progress bar, spinner ...)
 Put a file txtprogress.bin to /mos directory
 Example command line: `txtprogress`

+### shell

+Alow to show how call shell mos from c code.
+Put a file on /mos directory
+Command line: `shell`